RasaHQ/rasa/test_environments/message_and_event_brokers/kafka/sasl_plain/with_tls/README.md

 It is intended to be used to set up test environment in which Kafka brokers require clients to authenticate.
 All communication is done over secure TLS connection.

+#### About Subject Alternate Name (SAN)
+A Subject Alternate Name (or SAN) certificate is a digital security certificate which allows multiple hostnames or IPs to be protected by a single certificate.

+Examples:
+<br>If TLS certificate has SAN set to `194.3.5.1`, then clients will accept the certificate if IP of Kafka broker
+to which they are connecting is `194.3.5.1`.
+<br>If TLS certificate has SAN set to `localhost`, then clients will accept the certificate if the hostname
+of the Kafka broker to which we are connecting is `localhost`.
+<br>If TLS certificate has SAN set to `rasa.com`, then clients will accept the certificate if the hostname
+of the Kafka broker to which we are connecting is `rasa.com`.
+<br>If TLS certificate has SAN set to 0.0.0.0  then clients will accept the certificate
+from any hostname or IP address.
+This is useful for testing purposes.
+DO NOT USE THIS IN PRODUCTION!!!

+### Supported Test Environments
 Test environments are located in directories:
 * `ssl_all_connections` - Broker certificate has SAN set to `0.0.0.0`
 * `ssl_localhost` - Broker certificate has SAN set to `localhost`